aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.13.2 ####
+- Bug fixes
+	- Refactor SetOrganizer and GetMailUrl in EventEntityMapper to avoid Nullreference Exceptions and catch COMExceptions.
+	- Catch COMExceptions when accessing timezone of AppointmentItem and fallback to UTC in that case.
+	- Catch COMException when AppointmentItem of an Exception doesn't exist, ignore that exception then since we can't get the changes.
+This happens when the recurring event is not in the local Outlook timezone.
+	- Set WordWrap in newFeaturesTextBox for better readability of new features, feature request 24.
+	- Check for invalid DTEND of vevents and catch COMException when trying to set EndTime, use DTSTART in those cases.
+	- Catch COMException in GetEventOrganizer(), fixes issues with OL2007.
+	- Avoid possible NullReferenceExceptions in MapAttendeesandOrganizer2To1.
+	- Catch possible COMException in MapOrganizer1To2.
+	- Catch UriFormatException also in Map2To1 when the server sends invalid attendee email adresses, ticket #168.

 #### 1.13.0 ####
 - New features
 	- Support for GMX calendar, new events need to be created in UTC see section GMX in README.